num2k/stosh/documents/API.md

 - Browser storage (`idb`, `local`, `session`, `cookie`) is only available in browser environments
 - Always uses memory storage in SSR/Node.js environments
-- Cookies have a ~4KB limit per domain and are automatically sent with requests to the same domain
+- Cookies have a ~4KB limit per domain and are automatically sent with requests to the same domain.
+Use path, domain, secure, sameSite options for fine-grained control.
+- The cookie-specific options `path`, `domain`, `secure`, and `sameSite` are standardized, but their detailed behavior (such as cookie storage, deletion, transmission, and access) may vary depending on the browser, platform, and whether the environment is HTTP or HTTPS.
 - Memory storage data is lost on page refresh or tab/window close
 - Not specifying or using duplicate namespaces can cause data collisions (overlap)
 - `set` throws an exception when storage quota is exceeded (e.g., `QuotaExceededError` for localStorage)